SLU-biochar/biochar-systems-dev/content/en/_index.md

   bg_image: "img/pyreg-sbp.jpg"
   title: "Evaluate your own project & make use of our resources"
   content: "
-  You have a biochar project in mind?
+  Do you have a biochar project in mind?

-  Our guide will help you to perform a preliminary assessment, tackle key topics, and check if some of our resources can be applied to your case."
+  Our guide will help you to perform a preliminary assessment, tackle key topics, and check if our resources can be applied to your case."
   button:
     enable: true
     label: "Analyse your project"